These ground beef bulgogi bowls are quick and delicious. Packed full of flavor, they're the perfect easy weeknight meal!

 5. Make spicy chili aioli.

 While the beef is cooking, combine your mayo and your chili paste (I use Sambal Olek) and stir.
 Add water a bit at a time until sauce is at a drizzling consistency of your liking.
+(If you want to learn about making homemade mayonnaise, you can do that here.)

 6. Finish and serve.